-This May a long-standing dream of Hitchy came due and purely due to his hard work I have to say.
+This May, a long-standing dream of Hitchy came due and purely due to his hard work I have to say.
 We did a bloggers meet at Kufri, Himachal Pradesh.
 We met, we clicked pictures, we chatted endless hours.
+And we visited the famous Soni Da Dhaba that everyone around recommended, and boy, did we eat!

 We soaked in the rainy beauty of the place, I wanted to really bring back the whole experience and treasure it forever.
 Everytime I have met bloggers it’s surprised me that how well we seem to connect to each other.
 There is no hesitation, no awkwardness of meeting people for the first time, it feels like we are long lost friends who are just starting from where we left ages ago, I am sure you are all aware of the feeling.
 We even made jokes many times about Sak’s obsession with err butts and even shared a whole album sharing butts with her but truth be told, we missed you Saks, and you pixie and you Ritu and many more who couldn’t make it.
 Next time bigger and better.